 Investors can now opt for the CFD (Contract For Difference) to trade on the financial markets.
-CFDs are relatively new on the investment market.
+CFD trading is relatively new to the investment market.
 In a short time, the demand for CFD trading has exploded.
-But what is a CFD and where can you trade it?
+But what is a CFD, and where can you trade it?

-CFDs or Contracts For Difference are investment instruments with which enables investors to respond in a straightforward manner to price fluctuations in multiple markets.
+Trading CFDs or Contracts For Difference are investment instruments which enable investors to respond straightforwardly to price fluctuations in multiple markets.
 The underlying asset can be a share, index, commodity or currency.
-CFD is a leveraged product.
+CFD trading is a leveraged product.

 The investor enters into a contract with the CFD with the broker.
-He speculates on an upward or downward movement of the underlying value.
-The contract has no end date.
+He speculates on an upward or downward movement of the underlying asset value.
+The trade has no end date.
 The investor can conclude the contract after a few seconds or after a few years, depending on his objective.
-However, CFDs usually used for short time periods.
+However, CFDs trading usually used for short periods.

-The investor opens a CFD long (speculating on an increase) with an underlying value of 1 ounce of gold.
+The investor opens a long CFD trade (speculating on an increase) with an underlying value of 1 ounce of gold.
 The purchase of 1 ounce of gold on the stock exchange (via an ETF, for example) would cost the investor an amount of 1200 euros at a gold price of 1200 euros per ounce.
-To open the CFD, the investor only needs to have a certain amount of margin in his account.
+To open CFDs trades, the investor only needs to have a certain margin in his account.
 Let’s say that the margin percentage, in this case, is 10%.
-The investor must then have 10% of 1200 euros = 120 euros in margin on his account.
+The investor must then have 10% of 1200 euros = 120 euros in the margin on his account.

 Now suppose that gold rises 120 euros in value to 1320 euros per ounce.
 The investor who has bought gold on the stock exchange then makes 120 euros profit.
 On his investment of 1200 euros that is a return of 10%.

-The investor in CFDs receives the difference in price of 1 ounce of gold between opening of the contract and conclusion of the contract.
+The CFD trader receives the difference in 1 ounce of the gold price, between contract opening and closing times.
 That is 1320 – 1200 = 120 euros in this case.
-The profit for this investor is therefore 120 euros.
+The profit for this investor is, therefore, 120 euros.
 The investment (margin) was also 120 euros.
-That therefore amounts to a profit of 100%.
+That, therefore, amounts to a profit of 100%.
 The leverage of this CFD was 100% / 10% = 10.
 We see here that the lower the margin, the higher the leverage.

-The CFD can not be traded on the stock exchange.
-The contract is entered into with the CFD broker as counterparty.
-In contrast to trading in shares, the investor with CFDs does run a risk if the broker goes bankrupt.
+.
+The contract is entered into with the CFD trading provider as counterparty.
+In contrast to trading in shares, the investor with CFD trading broker does run a risk if the broker goes bankrupt.

 There are a large number of brokers active that offer trading in CFDs.
 It is worthwhile to compare the rates and the services offered.
-With many brokers it is possible to open a demo account, without obligation.
-This means that, for a few weeks and with fictitious money, you can get acquainted with trading with CFDs and with the trading platform offered by the broker.
+With many UK CFD trading providers, it is possible to open a demo account, without obligation.
+CFD Demo trading means that, for a few weeks and with fictitious money, you can get acquainted with trading CFDs and the broker’s trading platform.

 CFD Trading offers many new opportunities to the private investor.
 For example, it is possible to trade 24 hours a day in a good number of underlying values.
 So you are not dependent on the opening hours of the fair.
-This is a significant advantage especially for CFDs on currencies and commodities.
-After all, these markets traded across the globe, in contrast to shares that usually listed on only one stock exchange.
-Utilizing stop-loss orders and limit orders, the investor can make use of this option to trade 24 hours a day.
+CFDs trading provides a significant advantage, enabling immediate access to markets traded across the globe, Utilising stop-loss orders and limiting orders, the investor can use this option to trade 24 hours a day.

-Suppose, for example, that you want to take advantage of the rising oil price, but you want to invest for a maximum rate of $ 100 per barrel.
-The oil price fluctuates around $ 105 at that time and does not fall below $ 100 during the opening hours of the stock exchange.
-At 3 o’clock at night, during the trade in Asia, the oil price drops rapidly to $ 99, and then quickly recover to above $ 100.
-By giving a purchase order limited to 100 dollars you can purchase at the desired price while you sleep comfortably in your bed.
+For example, suppose that you want to take advantage of the rising oil price, but you want to invest for a maximum rate of $ 100 per barrel.
+The oil price fluctuates around $ 105 at that time and does not fall below $ 100 during the stock exchange’s opening hours.
+At 3 a.m., during trade-in Asia, the oil price drops rapidly to $ 99 and quickly recovers to above $ 100.
+By giving a purchase order limited to 100 dollars, you can purchase at the desired price while you sleep comfortably in your bed.

 The same applies to stop-loss orders.
 These can also be specified and executed 24 hours a day.

-The number of underlying values that can be traded is high at most providers.
+The range of available underlying assets to trade on is immense at most UK CFD Trading providers.
 It often includes currency pairs, commodities, indices and thousands of shares listed worldwide.